shanu516516/user-guide/market-maker/marketmaker1.1.md

 - **Oracle Risks:** Single-source dependency on Binance mid-price (current build).
 - **Liquidation Risks:** Positions risk liquidation due to volatility and margin management.
 - **Technical & Operational Risk:** Risk of downtime and network instability on testnet.
+- **Insurance Fund Absence:** Twilight currently has no separate insurance pool; any trader deficits are absorbed directly by pool NAV.

 ---